 Start Your Engines…at an Alaskan Lodge

 You’d be surprised how much “work” you can do while sipping a glass of red wine on the deck of an Alaskan wilderness or seacoast lodge.
-You can plan a flightseeing tour, book a day of fishing, take a kayaking lesson or just plan your next nap all in the comfort of real, totally natural QUIET.
+You can plan a flightseeing tour, book a day of fishing, take a kayaking lesson, or plan your next nap, all in the comfort of real, totally natural QUIET.
 Unplug and unwind as you choose your Alaska lodge package…

 It’s Even More Fun – When You Get Off the Boat

 Many visitors to Alaska arrive here on the deck of a cruise ship.
 But that’s only the beginning of the fun for many.
-A land tour paired with an Alaskan cruise will treat you to authentic experiences in Alaska’s interior which will give you ultimate bragging rights back home.
-Now who wouldn’t want THAT?
+A land tour paired with an Alaskan cruise will treat you to authentic experiences in Alaska’s interior, giving you ultimate bragging rights back home.
+Now, who wouldn’t want THAT?